BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 *  Most of us, at one time, have felt frustrated or impatient when dealing with customers.
 Can you tell me about a time when you felt this way and how you dealt with it?

 * **Answer** in my second year i was helping one of my seniors starup the inquisitve where my task was to gather questions for a assesment that they were preparing for a customer which is a school and also to make a poster to promote it. for some reason customer was asking for so many changes repeatedly both in assesment question and in the poster.
 I got bit irritated by both the customer and senior as he was asking so many things to do, then I just reminded my self that this is not a personal attack against me.
 I kept myself calm and taking some time and later finished the work as expected by  my senior and the customer
+* **Answer** during attribute extraction for qalara I was only given very less time to do with minimum data so I was bit worried on how can I do that and I was new at that, but I told my self that it is just for the company and I just need to do break down the problem and focus on one problem at a time which eventually worked out verey well

 * When do you think it is okay to push back or say no to an unreasonable customer request?

 * **Answer** As of now I didn't faced such kind of situation due to lack of experience but I, personally, believe that there is always a solution to a problem.
 Regardless of how difficult it is, I will truly try my best to fulfill a request by a customer or at least meet them halfway.
-I would say no to a customer only if their request is simply not realistic, or expected me to directly break company policies
+I would say no to a customer only if their request is simply not realistic, or expected me to directly break company policies or asking for very low pricing

 * How do you develop client relationships?(customer obsession, earning trust, deliver result)